-While the variety of “dogs” is expanding, the one thing that will never change is the batter.
-“If it ain’t broke, don’t fix it and it sure as hell wasn’t broke when my brother and I took it over”, says Bill Fletcher.
-Since the passing of the Skip in 2017, the Fletcher company is still owned and operated by Skip’s wife GG of 40 years, his two children Aaron and Amber, his brother Bill Fletcher and son W.C. with wife Rebecca.
+While the variety of “dogs” has expanded over the years, the one thing that will never change is Fletcher’s Original Corny Dog Mix.
+“If it ain’t broke, don’t fix it, and it sure as hell wasn’t broke when my brother and I took it over,” said Bill Fletcher.
+Since the passing of the Skip Fletcher in 2017, the company is owned and operated by Skip’s wife GG of 40 years, his two children Aaron and Amber, his brother Bill Fletcher and son W.C. with wife Rebecca.
 Many children, cousins, and grandchildren work the concessions trailers keeping the tradition alive.

 Due to consumer demand, the company has recently acquired new mobile food trailers which now give Fletcher’s the ability to appear at festivals outside of the State Fair of Texas.
 Visit our EVENTS page to see where you can get your next Fletcher’s fix or contact us to inquire about catering your private party or corporate event!